Mitigating Shortcut Learning with Diffusion Counterfactuals and Diverse Ensembles: Methods

 \subsection{DPMs and Efficient Sampling}

 We utilize Diffusion Probabilistic Models (DPMs) to generate synthetic data for our experiments.
-DPMs operate by iteratively adding or removing noise from an initial data point \( x_0 \) through a stochastic process governed by a predefined noise schedule.
-The forward, reverse, and sampling processes can be summarized as follows: { } where $x_t$ represents the data at each timestep $t$.
-In the forward process, noise is added to $x_0$ to transform it into $x_t$.
-The reverse process then aims to reconstruct $x_{t-1}$ from $x_t$, starting from $x_T \sim \mathcal{N}(0, I)$.
-The term $\mu_{\theta}(x_t, t)$ is the neural network's output, predicting the denoised data at timestep $t$, $\sigma_t$ is the noise standard deviation at that timestep, and $\epsilon_t \sim \mathcal{N}(0, I)$ is a noise term.
-The objective is to learn reverse transition distributions to map noisy data back to the original data $x_0$.
-To this extent, we follow the approach detailed in \cite{salimans2022progressive}.
-We parameterize the denoising model $\hat{x}_\theta(x_t)$ to predict the clean data from the noisy observations, with loss: where $\alpha_t$ and $\sigma_t$ follow a cosine schedule.
+DPMs operate by iteratively adding or removing noise from an initial data point \( x \) through a stochastic process governed by a predefined noise schedule.
+Let $\mathbf{z}=\left\{\mathbf{z}_t \mid t \in[0,1]\right\}$ be a latent variable conditioned on $t$, and characterized by a noise-to-signal ratio $\lambda_t=\log \left[\alpha_t^2 / \sigma_t^2\right]$ decreasing monotonically with $t$.
+In the forward process, noise is added to $x$ to transform it into $z_t$ \citep{salimans2022progressive}: